banzaicloud/koperator-docs/docs/cruisecontroloperation.md

 There are two other `cruiseControlState`s which has not been covered by the above example.
 The `GracefulUpscaleCompletedWithError` and the `GracefulUpscalePaused`.
 The `GracefulUpscalePaused` is a special state and there are more details about it in the next section.
-The `GracefulUpscaleCompletedWithError` happens  when the Cruise Control task is failed somehow.
+The `GracefulUpscaleCompletedWithError` happens when the Cruise Control task fails.
-In this case when the `cruiseControlOperation.spec.errorPolicy` is set to `retry`, (`retry` is the default value) the failed task will be re-executed by Koperator in every `30s` until it is succeeded.
+In this case when the `cruiseControlOperation.spec.errorPolicy` is set to `retry` (which is the default value), the failed task will be re-executed by Koperator every `30s` until it is succeeded.
 When it is re-executed the `cruiseControlState` will be GracefulUpscaleRunning again.

 ```yaml